sologenic/com-fs-order-model/MODEL.md

 | SMART_CONTRACT_CANCEL_ORDER_REQUESTED | 20 | Smart Contract Cancel Order Requested state or type |

 **Use Cases:**
-- Setting paymentstate for items
+- Setting internalorderstate for items
-- Filtering items by paymentstate in queries
+- Filtering items by internalorderstate in queries
-- Enforcing business logic based on paymentstate
+- Enforcing business logic based on internalorderstate

 **Important Notes:**
 - Values with `NOT_USED` prefix or number 0 follow protobuf conventions for default enum values and should not be actively used
-- Only valid paymentstate values should be used in production code
+- Only valid internalorderstate values should be used in production code
-- PaymentState changes should be tracked in audit trails for compliance purposes
+- InternalOrderState changes should be tracked in audit trails for compliance purposes

 #### OrderDetailType {#orderdetailtype}